-Delhiites to get respite from heat as monsoon to hit in next 48 hours
+IMD withdraws heavy rain alert for Mumbai; Light rains make a comeback in B'luru

 Bengaluru:

-At present, a trough is extending from a Low-Pressure Area to a Cyclonic Circulation over North Konkan and Goa across South Chhattisgarh.
+The cyber city of India, Bengaluru witnessed light showers on Thursday.
+In fact, there were a few occasions during the past week, when the city ended up recording indeed some good Monsoon showers that resulted in pleasant weather conditions.
 The weatherman has predicted light rains in Bangalore today, most likely by evening.
 According to IMD's weather forecast, "Surface winds very likely to be strong and gusty at times.
 Maximum and Minimum temperatures very likely to be around 31 and 21 degree Celsius respectively."

 Delhi: